kof/node-linter/readme.md

 	});

 ## Config file
-- You can create a config which contains all rules for every validator.
-See ./conf/*.json
+- You can create a config file which contains all rules for every validator.
+- See ./conf/server.json for examples
 - *.json configs can have comments in it

 ## Unified error format